Tekken 8 Tier List: Best characters ranked & explained (August 2024)

 Law can be very difficult to find an opening against, but players who know how to block and punish him won’t have too much trouble gaining the upper hand.
 He’s a strong fighter, but those who don’t panic and know how to keep a cool head under pressure can take advantage of clear openings in his assault.

-Pros to watch: Double, Mulgold
+Pros to watch: Double, Kkokkoma

 Paul (Easy)

 Paul is a very simple, straightforward character.
 He’s all about finding windows to land launchers, whiff punishing, throwing out some high-damage moves, and tossing some insanely powerful lows.
 However, he lacks flashy options and deceptive mechanics.
 Simple, honest Tekken is what you get when you play Paul.
-But simple, honest Tekken can be pretty damn effective if you know what you’re doing.
+And simple, honest Tekken can be pretty damn effective if you know what you’re doing.

-Pros to watch: Knee, Joey Fury
+Pros to watch: Knee, Joey Fury, RomanJelly

 Victor (Intermediate)